Getting started quickly for administrators

-As a user assigned administrative responsibilities, you may need to configure and administer parts of the BMC FootPrints Service Core working environment such as the data containers, the record types stored in them, and so on.
-This topic lists the tasks required to create or customize FootPrints Service Core features, in the order that you should perform them.
+As a user assigned administrative responsibilities, you may need to configure and administer parts of the FootPrints working environment such as the data containers, the record types stored in them, and so on.
+This topic identifies the tasks required to create or customize FootPrints features, in a suggested order you should perform them.
 There are links to the related Help topics for quick access.
 You may want to bookmark this page so you can return to this page and quickly locate the topics you need next.

-If you have not already done so, review the Navigating in BMC FootPrints Service Core topic for useful information.
+If you have not already done so, review the Key concepts topic for useful information.

 Taking the setup expressway

 Business Process template can help you quickly understand the capabilities provided by FootPrints and can make moving to production much faster.FootPrints includes Business Process templates to help preconfigure the system for different types of business processes.
 There are templates for ITSM, Helpdesk, and Human Resources.
 These templates include the basic elements (data containers such as Workspaces and Address Books, item definitions, business rules, forms, fields, workflows, reports, and so on) required to create a basic working environment.
 Based on your requirements, you can further customize to support your business needs.
 Using a

 If you want to further customize your work environment, the following table provides the required information: